asteca/ASteCA/docs/basic/synthetic_clusters.rst

 the ``synthcl`` object to generate a synthetic cluster.

 The photometric uncertainties in the synthetic clusters are modeled after the observed photometric uncertainties.
-The algorithm employed by **ASteCA** is to simply use the observed uncertainty values in magnitude and color(s)
+The algorithm employed by **ASteCA** is to simply transport the observed uncertainty values in magnitude and color(s) to the generated synthetic stars.
+This way no approximation to the distribution of photometric uncertainties is required.